-1. After you have settled on an appropriate cylinder
+1. After you have settled on

-compression (in psi.
+an appropriate cylinder compression (in psi. more compression gives

-more compression gives more power) then you can change the port timing
+more power) then you can change the port timing

 just a bit for better high rpm power and balance the engine by removing

-diameter hole to a 7.5mm hole.
+drilled out from a 5.8mm diameter hole to a 7.5mm hole.
 With these weak

 engines there is no need to worry that the pin will be too weak after

 drilling.
 The same holds true for the piston.
-Your machinist
+Your machinist can use a

-can use a 9/32" (7.1mm) carbide drill bit to use in his lathe on the wrist pin
+9/32" (7.1mm) carbide drill bit to use in his lathe on the wrist pin

-you can buy a wrist pin for the 48cc
+(available for $8 from Grainger) or you can buy a 33mm long wrist pin for the 48cc

-piston that already has a

-in it, available from Treatland.
-Next are 11gm wrist pins with a 7mm hole
+piston that already has a 7.5mm hole in it, available from Treatland.
+Next are 11gm wrist pins with a 7mm

-piston for a 55cc or 60cc
+the piston for a 55cc or 60cc Grubee engine:

 You can also lighten the piston by drilling holes in it that will be no more than 5mm from the side edges of the exhaust and intake port.
 Drill size is 9/32" and each hole shouldn't be closer than 10mm center-to-center from the next hole.
 Here's a photo showing where you can drill up to 9 holes on each side.
-Unfortunately, if the piston wall is 1.9mm thick (as mine is), only 18 holes will remove only 3.3 grams.
+Unfortunately, if the piston wall is 1.9mm thick (as mine is), 18 holes will remove only 3.3 grams.

 I have a reed valved engine and with the additional holes on the intake side mine totaled 27 holes and I have rev'd it to 37mph (8400 rpm) and it held up OK.
 Use an exacto knife to trim the outer edge of each hole to not be a sharp edge.
 I used a small bit with my dremel to grind a dent in the piston where each hole should be drilled.
 Then I used a small drill bit to make the pilot holes.
 (Otherwise the drill bit would wander off center.)
 Then I used the 7/32" bit to make the final size.
 Aluminum is very light so even 18 holes won't make a huge difference in weight but when it comes to engine balancing every little bit counts.
 Once you find the best balance you can change the porting a bit.
 With these two changes the vibration should be much less and the top rpm much more.